valhalla/valhalla-docs/map-matching/api-reference.md

 Note that the attributes that are returned are Valhalla routing attributes, not the base OSM tags or base data.
 Valhalla imports OSM tags and “normalizes” many of them to a standard set of values used for routing.
 Users interested in the base OSM tags along a path would need to take the OSM way IDs (returned as attributes along the path) and query OSM via a process like overpass to get the actual base data.

-The map-matching service is in active development.
+The Map Matching Service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
 To report software issues or suggest enhancements, open an issue in GitHub within the [valhalla repository](https://github.com/valhalla/valhalla).
 You can also send a message to routing@mapzen.com.

 The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).